-Most American workers look forward to receiving a monthly Social Security check to get ahead financially in retirement.
+Most American workers look forward to retiring, and receiving a monthly Social Security check to get ahead financially is an important part of that plan.

 Some plan on using that check to supplement their savings, while others count on it to make ends meet.
 But before you start factoring Social Security into your retirement budget, you need to know if you qualify to receive it.